Browser monitoring matters. Remember this?

 We aren’t saying that the mobile site doesn’t matter.

-Just that tasks that need to be organised depending on the prioritizes since there is a limited time to do them.
+Just that tasks that need to be organised depending on priorities.

 As projects wear on it’s easy to become oblivious to the reductant code that is being kept.